blw-ofag-ufag/eCH-0261/.github/ISSUE_TEMPLATE/forced-jira-integration.md

 ---
-name: Forced JIRA integration
+name: eCH Agrardaten
-about: This template forces the "jira" label on every issue
+about: This is the standard issue template for all the Agrardaten eCH-related issues
 title: ''
 labels: jira
 assignees: ''